lomorage/lomo-backup/README.md

 # Motivation
-I have local disk to back up my photos and videos, but need a solution to backup to cloud in case of any diaster.
+Photos/videos are very import personal assets and we want to store in our home instead of clouds.
+We developped lomorage application to self host our own google photo alternative solutions, which has met our main goal.

+At the same time, backup is extremely important as we don't want to lost any photos by accident.
+Current lomorage application can daily backup to another disk, or NAS via rsync, but it is still hosted at home.
+We want diaster recovery ability.
+We want to implement a peer backup solution which allows me to back up photos / videos to my parents' or sisters' or brothers' or friends' home, which will be our final goal, but we need a fast reliable way before that solution really works.
+Seems storing into cloud like Glancier would be one alternative.
 The solution should meet below requirements:
 1. price is as cheap as possible
 2. run backup daily
 3. run consistency check monthly and send me alert if cloud version is different from my local version